 Think or your new routine like starting a diet.
-If you restrict yourself to 500 calories a day, you set yourself up for failure and end up sneaking out in the middle of the night to go through the McDonald’s drive thru.
+If you restrict yourself to 500 calories a day, you set yourself up for failure.
+You’ll sneak out in the middle of the night for the McDonald’s drive thru and scarf down two Big Macs, one large fry and a Coke, all the while riddled with guilt.
 I have written a few posts on getting started here, here and here.

 2. You will ask yourself if you really need something before you buy it

 I read some great advice in this recent article by Ann Patchett in the New York Times on her year of buying nothing:

 If you want something, wait awhile.
 Chances are the feeling will pass.